 Day 11: Depart Paro

-In the morning, your Access Bhutan travel guide will seee you off at the Paro Airport for your onward journey.
+In the morning, your Bhutan All Seasons travel guide will see you off at the Paro Airport for your onward journey.

 End of Tour Program

 Bhutan Trip Cost for this 10 Nights 11 Days Tour Itinerary